Texas hears SEC chatter in 1st Big 12 road game of season

 “There won’t be any difference,” Gladbach said before the game.
 “The animosity that’s there is there regardless of what conference you play in.”

 There were a few signs in the student section, but most had messages that would have fit any year.
-The exception was one that read, “Can’t beat the Hogs, won’t beat the Frogs,” a reference to Texas’ 40-21 loss to Arkansas three weeks ago when the Longhorns were No. 15 and the Razorbacks were unranked.
+The exception was one that read, “Can’t beat the Hogs, won’t beat the Frogs,” reference to Texas’ 40-21 loss to Arkansas when the Longhorns were No. 15 and the Razorbacks were unranked.

 Brothers Jairus and Jaydon Boyer traveled from Indiana with their dad, not in anticipation of any Big 12-SEC chatter but because one grew up rooting for Texas and the other for TCU.